-As stewards of the public trust, we pursue our mission and responsibilities in a spirit of service, teamwork and respect.
-We embrace the values of excellence, collaboration, innovation and appreciation.
+As stewards of the public trust, we pursue our mission and responsibilities in a spirit of service, teamwork, and respect.
+We embrace the values of excellence, collaboration, innovation, and appreciation.

 SHA owns and operates housing in neighborhoods throughout Seattle.
 These include the four large family communities of NewHolly and Rainier Vista in Southeast Seattle, High Point in West Seattle and Yesler in Central Seattle.
-In the past 24years, SHA has undertaken redevelopment or rehabilitation of all four family communities, a new family community in Lake City and SHA's Public Housing high-rise buildings, using mixed financing with low-income housing tax credit limited partnerships and/or American Recovery and Restoration Act (ARRA) funds.
-As of yearend 2023, SHA was the general partner in 17 limited partnerships.
+In the past 24 years, SHA has undertaken redevelopment or rehabilitation of all four family communities, a new family community in Lake City and 23 of our public housing high-rise buildings, using mixed financing with low-income housing tax credit limited partnerships and/or ARRA funds.
+During 2024, SHA was the general partner in 16 limited partnerships.

-Overarching policy and cost objectives
+B. Overarching policy and cost objectives

 SHA's mission and values are embraced by our employees and ingrained in our policies and operations.
 They are the prism through which we view our decisions and actions and the cornerstone to which we return in evaluating our results.
-In formulating SHA's local asset management plan (LAMP), our mission and values have served as the foundation of our policy/cost objectives and the key guiding principles that underpin SHA's LAMP.
+In formulating SHA's Local Asset Management Program, our mission and values have served as the foundation of our policy/cost objectives and the key guiding principles that underpin SHA's LAMP.